-An application for leave based on the serious health condition of the employee or the employee's spouse, child or parent must be accompanied by a certification completed bythe health care provider who is treating the individual and set forth the following information: the date on which the condition commenced, the probable duration of the condition, and the appropriate medical facts regarding the condition.
+An application for leave based on the serious health condition of the employee or the employee's spouse, child or parent must be accompanied by a certification completed by the health care provider who is treating the individual and set forth the following information: the date on which the condition commenced, the probable duration of the condition, and the appropriate medical facts regarding the condition.
 If the request for leave is to care for the serious health condition of someone other than the employee, thecertification must provide an estimate of the time needed to care for the individual involved.
 If the request for leave is based on an employee's serious health condition, thecertification must state that the employee cannot perform the functions of his or her job.

-The employee's direct supervisor should not contact any health care provider regarding the employee's condition; all contact in this manner should be made by a health care provider (employed by the City), or the Personnel / Civil Service Officer, a human resourceprofessional, a leave administrator, or a management official begins whenever possible.
-Failure to provide a required medical certification withinfifteen (15) days after the employee is notified of the requirement to submit the certification, or within a reasonable time under the pertinent circumstances, may result in a delay in or denial of the employee's continuation of FMLA leave and may cause the absence to be considered unexcused, which will subject the employee to disciplinary action.
+The employee's direct supervisor should not contact any health care provider regarding the employee's condition; all contact in this manner should be made by a health care provider (employed by the City), or the Personnel / Civil Service Officer, a human resourceprofessional, a leave administrator, or a management official

+When the leave is foreseeable, the employee should submit a medical certification before leave begins whenever possible.
+Failure to provide a required medical certification withinfifteen (15) days after the employee is notified of the requirement to submit the certification, or within a reasonable time under the pertinent circumstances, may result ina delay in or denial of the employee's continuation of FMLA leave and may cause the absence to be considered unexcused, which will subject the employee to disciplinary action.
 If the employee fails to produce the certification, the leave may not be FMLA leave.